How to Score Resistance to Adversary Evasion Over Time

 Before scoring the analytic, the final step is to consider how the separate components of an analytic are related.
 Understanding the logic of an analytic will help determine how robust it is.

-In Sigma specifically, there are two steps which need to be looked at to understand the robustness of the full analytic, with all components combined as specified.
-It will say if each of the selections need to be considered as an AND statement or an OR statement.
-There can also be a condition at the bottom of an analytic which might identify a filter that needs to be applied to the analytic.
+In Sigma specifically, two steps need to be looked at to understand the robustness of the full analytic, with all components combined as specified.
+The condition will say if each of the selections needs to be considered as an AND statement or an OR statement.
+8 There can also be a condition at the bottom of an analytic that might identify a filter that needs to be applied to the analytic.

 , PipeName